epegzz/node-scraper/README.md

 ### `capture(url, parser)` Parse URLs without yielding the results

-The `capture` function is somewhat similar to the `follow` function: It takes a new URL and a parser function to scrape data.
-But instead of yielding it, it captures them and returns them as array.
+The `capture` function is somewhat similar to the `follow` function: It takes a new URL and a parser function as argument to scrape data.
+But instead of yielding the data as scrape results it instead returns them as an array.

-This is useful if you want add more details to a scraped object, which requires an additional page load:
+This is useful if you want add more details to a scraped object, where getting those details requires an additional network request:

 ```js
 async function* parseCars({ find, follow, capture }) {